choptastic/qdate/README.markdown

 %% that timezone to our intended timezone.
 ```

-## Date Truncation (Beginning of X)

-Sometimes you need to truncate a time (say, the beginning of the current
-month).
+## Beginning or Ending of time periods (hours, days, years, weeks, etc)

+qdate can determine beginnings and endings of time periods, like "beginning of the month"

 This is abstracted to `beginning_X` functions, which return a date/time format
 with the dates and times truncated to the specified level.